 Opening a business checking account.
 I recommend opening a business checking account, even if you don’t think you will use checks very often.
 Chances are good that you will need to spend money on inventory or other operating costs, and checks or debit cards come in handy (so do business credit cards if you like the cash back and pay them in full each month).
 I opened my business checking account with a local bank so I could deposit checks in person.
 They didn’t have any monthly fees or other balance requirements, which was important to me.
 Unfortunately, they also offered virtually nothing in terms of interest rates for their business savings accounts.
 So I went online.

-The benefit of the ING Business Savings Account is being able to save your money with a solid interest rate for those times when you need to make a major expense, such as buying a new computer, purchasing inventory, making estimated tax payments, payroll, and other expenses.
+The benefit of the Capital One 360 Business Savings Account is being able to save your money with a solid interest rate for those times when you need to make a major expense, such as buying a new computer, purchasing inventory, making estimated tax payments, payroll, and other expenses.
 ING Business isn’t the only business savings account out there – there are many local savings accounts, and some other national accounts.
 Be sure to seek out the one that best meets your business needs.

 Other steps for opening a business bank account